jsbisht/aws-developer-associate/general.md

 - Unhealthy records are not considered.
 - If you do not associate a health check with a record, Route 53 treats those records as always healthy.

-**NOTE**: You can use the list of recommended health checkers by region or customize the list to the regions specific to your business.
+> You can use the list of recommended health checkers by region or customize the list to the regions specific to your business.

 ### Endpoint Health Check